COE Advisory Council

 Western Oregon State College

-Donnelly taught in Eugene School District 4J for 30 years.
+Colleen taught in Eugene School District 4J for 30 years and is currently a retired teacher.

 Anita McClain Haley